Our Projects

 Environmental education

 // Conservation of nature and biodiversity starts at your doorstep, but you need to know what's out there before you can protect it.
-The ANB regularly holds summer schools for children from Germany and Poland.
-Here the children can experience nature and learn how nature conservation works.
+In summer schools children can experience nature and learn how nature conservation works.
+Cooperation with Digitaltutor e.V., Robots for Nature

 Wildlife documentary